shehzadahmedqureshi/portfolio/README.md

 ## Web Projects:

 I have completed more than 100 web pojects.
-10 out of those are mentioned here.
+Some of those are mentioned here.

 **Note:** Some of these web projects are linking to archive version of the website (My Work) because client recently changed the website and that recent work in not mine.